 How well-designed is the application?
 WebLogic Server is a platform for user applications.
 Badly designed or unoptimized user applications can drastically slow down the performance of a given configuration from 10 to 50 percent.
 The prudent course is to assume that every application that is developed for WebLogic Server will not be optimal and will not perform as well as benchmark applications.
 Increase the maximum capacity that you calculate or expect.
-See "Tune Your Application" on page 3-5.
+See Section 3.1.7, "Tune Your Application".

-Assessing Your Application Performance Objectives
+C.2 Assessing Your Application Performance Objectives